GreepTheSheep/openplanet-maniaexchange-menu/README.md

 `/mx-tell-plugin` - Will send the ManiaExchange plugin info and download link in the chat

 `/mx-json` - Dev Mode Only: Will show the raw JSON for the current map

 ## Exports:
 - `ManiaExchange::ShowMapInfo(int MapID)` - Will open the tab to the corresponding map with its ID
+- `ManiaExchange::ShowMapInfo(string MapUID)` - Will open the tab to the corresponding map with its UID
 - `ManiaExchange::ShowMapPackInfo(int MapPackID)` - Will open the tab to the corresponding map pack with its ID
 - `ManiaExchange::ShowUserInfo(int userID)` - Will open the tab to the corresponding user info with its ID
-- `ManiaExchange::GetCurrentMapID()` - Will return the current map ID, possible return values on [the table below](#getcurrentmapid-possible-return-values)
+- `ManiaExchange::GetCurrentMapID()` - Will return the current map ID.
+Possible return values in [the table below](#getcurrentmapid-possible-return-values)
-- `ManiaExchange::GetCurrentMapInfo()` - Will return a `Json::Value` containing most informations from ManiaExchange for the current playing map
+- `ManiaExchange::GetCurrentMapInfo()` - Will return a `Json::Value` containing most information from ManiaExchange for the current playing map
-- `ManiaExchange::GetMapInfoAsync(int MapID)` - Will return a `Json::Value` containing most informations from ManiaExchange for the map with its ID
+- `ManiaExchange::GetMapInfoAsync(int MapID)` - Will return a `Json::Value` containing most information from ManiaExchange for the map with its ID
+- `ManiaExchange::GetMapInfoAsync(string MapUID)` - Will return a `Json::Value` containing most information from ManiaExchange for the map with its UID

 ### `GetCurrentMapID()` possible return values